 First let me say, as new moms I think we should give ourselves a break and love our bodies.
 We should thank ourselves for growing these adorable little humans!
 I also hope that if we want a flat tummy again, and are wiling to work for it, we can have it.

 I am in the process of healing my abs separation.
 You'll see my 4.5 month old baby boy in the video above.
 I was fortunate to only have about two fingers of abs separation following his birth.
 The downside was that the separation was quite long and deep.
 Some women have a lot more.
 Others less.
 I have spent a lot of time and energy researching this condition.
 Diastasis recti is the official name.
 To get down to basics, according to WebMD,“Diastasis recti” means your belly sticks out because the space between your left and right belly muscles has widened.
 You might call it a “pooch.”
 It's very common among pregnant women.
 About two-thirds of pregnant women have it.

 My healing is going well!
 I've had a several physical therapy appointments and signed up for the MUTU Mamas online program (which also comes with a lot of literature on the topic and even nutritional tips for recovery).
-I'm also getting some tips from Tori Clapham the founder of Peaches Pilates.
+I'm also getting some tips from Tori Clapham a doula and the founder of Peaches Pilates.
 They have a fantastic ‘Mums and Bubs’ program that not only includes fitness, but education.
 In the video above, Tori and I show you how to tell if you have abs separation and also demonstrate a few exercises she recommends to clients.
 As always, be sure to consult with your physician.
 Below you will also find a Q and A to dive a little deeper.